 - Age of the older parent

 There are several important differences between the FAFSA and CSS Profile.
-The CSS Profile generally yields a higher EFC than the FAFSA, which leads to less financial aid from the college.
+The CSS Profile generally yields a higher EFC than the FAFSA, meaning less financial aid may be available from the college.

 After you file the FAFSA, you can find your EFC on the Student Aid Report (SAR).